jessegmeyerlab/proteomics-tutorial/manuscript.md

 Moreover, by providing an increased peptide diversity, the use of multiple proteases can expand sequence coverage and increase the probability of finding peptides which are unique to single proteins [@DOI:10.1021/acs.jproteome.9b00330; @DOI:10.1074/mcp.M113.034710; @DOI:10.1155/2014/960902].
 A multi-protease approach can also improve the identification of N-Termini and signal peptides for small proteins [@DOI:10.1021/acs.jproteome.1c00115].
 Overall, integrating multiple-protease data can increase the number of proteins identified [@DOI:10.3390/ijms20225630; @DOI:10.1074/mcp.M113.035170], the number of identified post-translational modifications detected [@DOI:10.1021/acs.jproteome.9b00330; @DOI:10.1016/j.celrep.2015.05.029; @DOI:10.1074/mcp.M113.034710] and decrease the ambiguity of the protein group list [@DOI:10.1021/acs.jproteome.9b00330].

+![**Multiple protease proteolysis improves protein inference** The use of other proteases beyond Trypsin such as Lysyl endopeptidase (Lys-C), Peptidyl-Asp metallopeptidase (Asp-N), Glutamyl peptidase I, (Glu-C), Chymotrypsin, Clostripain (Arg-C) or Peptidyl-Lys metalloendopeptidase (Lys-N) can generate a greater diversity of peptides.
+This improves protein sequence coverage and allows for the correct identification of their N-termini.
+Increasing the number of complimentary enzymes used will increase the number of proteins identified by single peptides and decreases the ambiguity of the assignment of protein groups.
+Therefore, this will allow more protein isoforms and post-translational modifications to be identified than using Trypsin alone.](images/Proteolysis_v03.png){#fig:Multiple-protease-proteolysis tag="2" width="100%"}

 Lysyl endopeptidase (Lys-C) obtained from  _Lysobacter enzymogenesis_ is a serine protease involved in cleaving carboxyl terminus of Lys [@PMID:6359954; @PMID:25823410].
 Like trypsin, the optimum pH range required for its activity is from 7 to 9.